Physics / Theoretical Physics

 | Physics + Maths + Geography | Climate science, meteorology, environmental physics | Energy & Environment, Research & Development |

-It is very useful for theoretical physics, Oxford/Cambridge physical sciences and some engineering courses, but many excellent universities do not require it.
-If your school does not offer it, strong Maths and Physics grades are usually enough.
+Further Maths is useful for theoretical physics and some engineering courses, but many strong universities do not require it.
+If your school does not offer it, strong Maths and Physics grades are usually the key evidence.

 At university you can keep physics broad or combine it with another discipline.
-Joint honours and natural sciences degrees let you tailor your course to your interests.
+Joint honours and natural sciences degrees let you tailor your route.

 The classic route into research, data, finance, tech and many engineering careers.
 Often available as BSc or MPhys.